Microbial Forensics: Anthrax Letters and Biothreat Attribution

 The sequencing work identified single-nucleotide polymorphisms (SNPs) specific to each morphotype variant.
 These SNPs arose as somatic mutations during bacterial growth and were maintained as minority variants in the mixed RMR-1029 population.
 Because the mutations occurred independently (each morphotype arose by a different mutation event), finding all four in the letters' preparation simultaneously had a probability orders of magnitude lower than chance co-selection from any other Ames-strain preparation.
 The consortium's findings were subjected to external peer review and were considered sufficiently robust to support a criminal prosecution.

 The genomic methodology used in Amerithrax was documented in a series of peer-reviewed publications, including a landmark paper in PNAS (Rasko et al., 2011), which was published after the FBI formally closed the case.
-The paper described how comparative genomics allowed the identification of strain-specific markers and validated the attribution approach.
+The paper described how comparative genomics allowed the identification of strain-specific markers and validated the attribution approach, using the same whole-genome sequencing analysis pipelines now deployed in forensic human-identification casework.
 A subsequent National Academy of Sciences review (2011) endorsed the scientific soundness of the approach while noting that the interpretation of the statistical evidence against Ivins individually (who died in 2008 before trial) required care.

 In the UK, the Defence Science and Technology Laboratory (Dstl) at Porton Down maintains a parallel whole-genome sequencing capability for biological threat agents.
 Porton Down contributed to the forensic investigation of the 2018 Salisbury Novichok poisoning, which, while a chemical rather than biological event, demonstrated that Dstl can produce forensic genomic evidence at the speed required for law enforcement response.
 In Germany, the Robert Koch Institut manages BNI-level-4 biosafety laboratory capacity for biothreat agent characterisation and has been formally integrated into Germany's biosecurity response planning through the Federal Office for Civil Protection and Disaster Assistance (BBK).